BigZaphod/Chameleon/README.md

-<h1> This fork contains iOS 5 features.
-It has divereged a little but should remain compatible.
+<h1> This fork contains new unreleased iOS 5 features.
+It has heavily updated from BigZaphod's version but should remain compatible.
-It only supports the fragile ABI so it only works with 64bit builds of OS X and only compiles with Clang. </h1>
+The biggest difference is that this version embrasses the non-fragile ABI used by the 64bit Objective-C runtime on OS X so it will not compile on 32bit Objective-C runtimes </h1>

 # Chameleon